pisv/gethandly.wiki-playground/Step-Four.md

     }
 ```

 That's it.
 Pretty simple, isn't?
-Now you can launch runtime Eclipse and test
+Launch the runtime workbench and test
-what we've done.
+what we have done so far.

 Okay, it works, but it needs some *link-with-editor* functionality to become
 really useful.
 Let's add it.

-We will encapsulate it in the inner class `LinkingHelper`:
+We will encapsulate this new functionality in the inner class `LinkingHelper`:

 ```java
 // FooOutlinePage.java